talhabuyukkose/CollectionSolutionsDocument/README.md

 > ## Goals

-       A company which cannot receive payments from customers and wants to reach customers at regular intervals through SMS, e-mail or call to inform them about the payment.
+&nbsp; A company which cannot receive payments from customers and wants to reach customers at regular intervals through SMS, e-mail or call to inform them about the payment.
 This project is being developed to speed up this process.
-       Customers who need to be reached to inform are classified according to how to contact them.
+&nbsp; Customers who need to be reached to inform are classified according to how to contact them.
 E-mail, SMS and IVN calls are sent through the system.
 The customers to be reached by call are listed so that the bank can contact them one by one.

 <h2 align="center"> CollectionApp.Cli</h2>